 Self-expression through art and imagination is an important piece of integrating inner parts of the psyche that need loving attention and care, so that when we are called to engage with disenfranchised or self-entitled sectors of society we may act from true understanding and compassion.

 This presence of mind and faithful discipleship to the true work required from those walking the path of service to a cause larger than themselves are qualities of being acutely needed in today’s world, where finding true north is not just a question that the current and upcoming generations will have to ask themselves about how to live in harmony globally but about how to extend that ideal into the expansion of humanity as inter-planetary species for the space era already upon us.
-Reflecting on the end-chapter questions Virginia provides in the book is a good place to start. – Rosario Galvan, Reconciliation Leader, Badajoz Spain
+Reflecting on the end-chapter questions Virginia provides in her book, My Soul’s Journey to Redefine Leadership: A Phoenix Rises from the Ashes of 9/11 (Xlibris 2017), is a good place to start.”
+Rosario Galvan, Reconciliation Leader, Badajoz Spain, Christian and Buddhist

 I sent an inquiry to Virginia and she quickly arranged for a virtual meeting on Skype.
 Indeed, I met an amiable lady whose calmness I perceived as having a spiritual dimension to it.
 From that moment, I did not look back, but embarked on a journey with her, as my coach and mentor in Reconciliation Leadership, focusing on issues of trauma as a result of violent conflicts.
 The timing of the course was perfect.
 Six months later, in November 2010, I was working with Virginia online on a practical application of the components of the Reconciliation Leadership program on a very sensitive conflict in the Abyei region of Sudan.
 Indeed, one of my most valuable lessons with her was the “Sacred Container,” a unique concept where you gain the trust of victims of violence and their perpetrators, and create an enabling environment for them to freely express their grievances and empathy.